dfsp-spirit/brainview/README.md

 ## Screenshots

-Curvature plotted on the white surface (left) and pial (right) surfaces of a human brain:
+The smoothed mean curvature plotted on the white (left) and pial (right) surfaces of a human brain:
 ![Curvature](./img/curvature.png?raw=true "Brain curvature white and pial")